IMPORTANT SAFETY INFORMATION

 - Tell your doctor about any other medical conditions you may have, especially heart disease, diabetes, blood clotting problems, and adrenal or pituitary gland problems.
 The dose of other drugs you may be taking to control these conditions may have to be changed while you are taking SYNTHROID.
 If you have diabetes, check your blood sugar levels and/or the glucose in your urine, as ordered by your doctor, and immediately tell your doctor if there are any changes.
 If you are taking blood thinners, your blood clotting status should be checked often.

 - Taking too much levothyroxine has been associated with increased bone loss, especially in women after menopause.

-- Once your doctor has found your specific SYNTHROID dose, it is important to have lab tests done, as ordered by your doctor, at least once a year.
+- Once your doctor has found your specific SYNTHROID dose, it is important to have periodic lab tests and clinical evaluations to assess your treatment response.

 - Foods like soybean flour, cottonseed meal, walnuts, and dietary fiber may cause your body to absorb less SYNTHROID from the gastrointestinal tract.
 Grapefruit juice may cause your body to absorb less levothyroxine and may reduce its effect.
 Let your doctor know if you eat these foods, as your dose of SYNTHROID may need to be adjusted.

 - It may take several weeks before you notice an improvement in your symptoms.

 This is the most important safety information you should know about SYNTHROID.
 For more information, talk with your doctor.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.